tdammers/sprinkles/README.md

 - Any other content type will not be parsed, but can be served as-is using the `static` directive.
 Using such data in templates or trying to serve them as JSON will produce empty values / `null`.

+### Templates

+Templates for templar are written in [Ginger](https://bitbucket.org/tdammers/ginger), a flavor of the [Jinja2](http://jinja.pocoo.org/) template language.
+Templates go into the `/templates` directory in your project and must have an extension of `.html`;
+subdirectories are OK for included templates, but all entry points (i.e., templates referenced from your project configuration) must be in the `/templates` directory itself.

+Inside a template, the following variables are available by default:

+- `request`: an object describing various properties of the current HTTP request.
+- All the variables defined in the backend configuration for the current route (`rules -> {rule-number} -> data -> {variable-name}`)
+- All the variables defined in the global backend configuration (`data -> `{variable-name}`)
+- A few convenience functions: `ellipse(str, length)` shortens `str` to `length`, adding an ellipsis if the string was shortened; `json(value)`, producing a pretty-printed JSON string representation of the argument, `yaml(value)`, the same for YAML, and `load(backend-spec)`, which allows you to load additional backend data from within a template. *(Note: currently, `load()` only supports the short-hand format for backend specifications)*
+- Everything Ginger provides out-of-the-box.